 After Doran had an accident and was forced to remain home and stationary, she had the idea to read all of Jane Austen’s novels, out of which her favorite became Sense and Sensibility.
 Being a film producer, she saw the merits for turning this into a movie; but knowing that there would be a few complications.
 Trying to find funding for the film would be hard, along with choosing the perfect actors to portray the characters.
 Most of all, one would have to find a writer who could channel the voice of Jane Austen, yet make it something that the everyman could enjoy.
 Lindsay put it on the backburner until she discovered that writer.

-Eventually Emma Thompson was brought to her attention.
-She discovered Emma’s show Thompson and knew that Emma would be the perfect person for the project and role of Elinor Dashwood.
+Eventually Emma Thompson was brought to her attention in the film Dead Again.
+With that film she discovered Emma loved Jane Austen and with the writing Emma did on her show Thompson and Doran knew that Emma would be the perfect person for the project and role of Elinor Dashwood.
 However, not everyone felt that way as it was very difficult for Lindsay to convince the rest of the people to take a chance on an unknown.
 This surprised me, as Emma Thompson is a huge star today, but then as I looked on her filmography, I realized she hadn’t made that many films at the time.
 In fact the biggest actor involved was Hugh Grant, who today is kind of passed over for Emma Thompson, Alan Rickman, and Kate Winslet; as most fans prefer their performance in the film.

 Lindsay Doran is a great writer, almost as it is is a conversation.
 It reads as if you happened upon her at a party and asked how did you get involved with the film Sense and Sensibility?
 Was it easy to bring to film?
 It reads really well, and is extremely enjoyable.